 You do not need to take a test prior to travel, but you must have a Lateral Flow test booked for Day 2 upon your arrival back in to the UK.

 What about children?

 All children under 11 are exempt from pre-departure testing for arrival into the UK.
-However, all children over the age of five will be required to take a PCR test when back home in the UK.
-For arrivals from green countries this must be done on or before day two, at home.
-A further test is required on day eight for arrivals from all other countries.
+However, all children over the age of five will be required to take a Lateral Flow test when back home in the UK.

 Expect to be asked to present proof of a negative coronavirus test, issued no more than 72 hours before arrival at an overseas destination.
 This could be a PCR or rapid test, but rules vary.
 Some territories may also insist on a further test on arrival.
 Check the Foreign Office website for the latest advice.